Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

         }
     }
     ```
-2. Move the code from the method `GetEFormidlingReceivers` in `App/logic/App.cs` to the mwthod `GetEformidlingReceivers` in the class you just created.
+2. Move the code from the method `GetEFormidlingReceivers` in `App/logic/App.cs` to the method `GetEformidlingReceivers` in the class you just created.

 ### Register Eformidling implementation